25 Common Body Language Examples in Action

 Body Language Examples - In Action

-Open Body Language Example
+Open Body Language Examples

 Notice how relaxed the guests are?
 Even though they’re in front of cameras and an audience, they might as well be chatting in a small room by themselves.
 They’re laid back, at ease and very comfortable.

-As Robert Downey Jr begins to speak, he opens up his body to include everyone.
+As Robert Downey Jr begins to speak, he opens his body to include everyone.
 If he were to just face the host, he’d have his back on some people who would feel excluded.
 Graham interacts with the screen behind him but turns when speaking to the guests so they can see his face.

 Closed Body Language Examples